-In case of a non-linear free surface (key_vvl), the top vertical velocity is $-emp/\rho_w$, as changes in the the divergence of the barotropic transport is absorbed in the change of the levels thickness.re-oriented downward co In case of linear free surface, the time derivative in (6.4) cancel out.
-The upper boundary condition applies at a fixed level z = 0.
+In the case of a non-linear free surface (key_vvl), the top vertical velocity is $-emp/\rho_w$, as changes in the divergence of the barotropic transport are absorbed into the change of the level thicknesses, re-orientated downward.
+In the case of a linear free surface, the time derivative in (6.4) disappears.
+The upper boundary condition applies at a fixed level z=0.
 The top vertical velocity is thus equal to the divergence of the barotropic transport (i.e. the first term in the right-hand-side of (6.3)).

-Note also that whereas the vertical velocity has the same discrete expression in zand s-coordinate, its physical meaning is not the same : in the second case, w is the velocity normal to the s-surfaces.
-Note also that the k-axis is re-oriented downward in the FORTRAN code compare to the indexing used in the semi-discrete equations such as (6.4) (see §4.1.3).
+Note also that whereas the vertical velocity has the same discrete expression in zand s-coordinates, its physical meaning is not the same : in the second case, w is the velocity normal to the s-surfaces.
+Note also that the k-axis is re-orientated downwards in the FORTRAN code compared to the indexing used in the semi-discrete equations such as (6.4) (see §4.1.3).

-6.2 Coriolis and Advection : vector invariant form
+6.2 Coriolis and Advection: vector invariant form

-The vector invariant form of the momentum equations is the one most often used in applications of NEMO ocean model.
-The flux form option (see next section) has been introduced since version 2.
+The vector invariant form of the momentum equations is the one most often used in applications of the NEMO ocean model.
+The flux form option (see next section) has been present since version 2.
 Coriolis and momentum advection terms are evaluated using a leapfrog scheme, i.e. the velocity appearing in these expressions is centred in time (now velocity).
 At the lateral boundaries either free slip, no slip or partial slip boundary conditions are applied following Chap.8.